 Experiences of (re)learning skiing.

-Recently, I went downhill skiing with my uncle and my brother.
-Proper excitement, as we went to Jasna, the largest ski resort in Slovakia, offering some 50 kilometers of slopes.
-While I had skis on me before, the total number of times I skied could be counted on the fingers of one hand, and the last time was around 10 years ago.
+Recently, my uncle proposed to go downhill skiing in Jasna, the largest ski resort in Slovakia.
+They have some 50 kilometers of slopes, promising proper excitement, so I didn't have to think before agreeing with the plan.
+However, I could count the total number of times I skied before on one hand, and the last time was around 10 years ago.
 That said, I didn't have a clue about what was to come.

 Stage 1: No Idea

-Since my last skiing, I had a few injuries, including a broken knee, so I was wondering, how will I hold up?
+Since my last skiing, I had a few injuries, including a broken knee, so I wondered how I would hold up.
 And how will I survive the weather?
-Forecasts predicted 70kph (43mph) winds and temperatures of -15°C (5°F).
+Forecasts predicted 70kph (43mph) wind gusts and temperatures of -15°C (5°F).
 I've done hikes in such conditions, but skiing?
 Can you even generate warmth while just sliding down the hill?
 I was thinking.
-So at the parking lot, obscured by dense fog, I put on every layer I had with me, and off we go.
+So at the parking lot, obscured by dense fog, I put on every layer I had, and off we went.

 The first impressions were good.
-Ski resorts improved a lot in 10 years: I remember having to scan a ticket every time you wanted to use the lift.
-Now, they give you a contactless card that you leave in your pocket, and the gates scan it wirelessly.
+Ski resorts have improved greatly in 10 years: I remember having to scan a ticket every time I wanted to use the lift.
+Now, they give you a contactless card you leave in your pocket, and the gates scan it wirelessly.
 Impressive and comfortable.
 So was the journey in the gondola.
-But when we got up, I realized what I am to face.
+But when we got up, I realized what I was to face.

 Stage 2: Horror

-It was snowing, the wind was sharp, and the visibility low.
-We began on a blue-graded piste that had trees on one side, and a heavy-duty net protecting from a fall on the other.
+It was snowing, the wind was sharp, and the visibility was low.
+We began on a blue-graded piste with trees on one side and a heavy-duty net protecting from a cliff on the other.
 Navigating between these was rather scary, as the skis worked well, generating speed instantly.
-Eyes wide open, my mind screamed as I descended the slope.
-It reminded me of the time when I jumped off a bridge attached to a bungee cord: You know that shouting is absolutely pointless, but you cannot help it.
-Aaghhuaaaah!!
+It reminded me of when I jumped off a bridge attached to a bungee cord: You know that shouting is absolutely pointless, but at least at times, you cannot help but do it.

 As the season just started, the blue piste we were on wasn't open all the way down, and we had to finish the descent on a red one — steeper; more shouting.
-The grade wasn't the only terrifying aspect.
-Another arrived every time more experienced skiers passed by.
-I was getting down at my pace, and suddenly I heard someone's skis cutting the snow behind me, and I had no clue from which side are they coming.
-All I tried was to be smooth, predictable, and don't stop anywhere in the middle, trying to reduce the risks of someone smashing into me.
+Besides the grade, another terrifying aspect arrived every time more experienced skiers passed by.
+I was getting down at my pace, and suddenly I heard someone's skis cutting the snow behind me and had no clue from which side they were coming.
+All I tried was to be smooth, predictable, and not stop anywhere in the middle, trying to reduce the risks of someone smashing into me.
 I also learned that, yes, one does generate heat while "just sliding downhill."
-By the time I somehow achieved to get down in one piece, I was warm as toast.
+When I somehow managed to get down in one piece, I was warm as toast.

-Two rides later, I felt much better, and my uncle told me: "You aren't a slave of your skis anymore."
-Looking back, I think that was still to happen, but I was happy for any encouragement.
-By now, I was enough in charge to exchange the horrification with joy.
+Two rides later, I felt much better, and my uncle told me, "You aren't a slave of your skis anymore."
+Looking back, I think that was still to happen, but I was happy to receive any encouragement.
+By now, I was enough in charge to exchange the horror with joy.

-As my confidence, the weather started to improve too.
+As my confidence improved, the weather did too.

 Stage 3: Thrill

-As a part of the learning curve, I linked skiing with some other sports that I enjoy, and that I am not total rubbish at.
-Same as with a slackline, when you bend your knees and lower the centre of gravity, you gain extra stability.
-Like when biking, you have to balance between front and rear to maintain traction.
+As a part of the learning curve, I linked skiing with some other sports that I enjoy and am not totally rubbish at.
+As with a slackline, you gain extra stability when you bend your knees and lower the centre of gravity.
+Similarly to biking, you have to balance between the front and rear to maintain traction.
 Suddenly, it made sense.
-I tilted to a side, I turned.
+I tilted to a side, and I turned.
 I leaned forward and stopped washing away.
 Yey!

 The top of the resort.
-The summit on the right is of Chopok, 2024 m above the sea.
+The summit on the right is of Chopok, 2024 m above sea level.
 Of course, we went to check it out...

-We saw Brocken spectre up there.
+We saw a Brocken spectre up there.
 Immensely neat.

 Then, skiing down these views, what else to ask for?